Forev349/qa-demoblaze-testing/api_tests/api-tests.md

 The user has successfully logged into the account

 Explanation:
-You can't check it through postman because the hash is unknown
+You can't check it through postman because valid credentials required

 ---